What proof of income do I need to get a mortgage?

 - An employer’s reference

 Most lenders will slice a flat-rate 25% of your income as assessed for affordability, to allow for worst-case currency fluctuations.
-In their calculations they may apply:

 - A spot currency exchange rate at the time of application